Qeedji/gekkota-os/SDK-G4/bootstrap App/example/html-image/README.md

 The build.cmd file is used to build (or rebuild) the bootstrap archive as a tarball.

-The buildGAP.cmd file is used to build (or rebuild) the bootstrap archive as a GAP (Gekkota Aplication Package), which is a zip file with .gap extension.
+The buildGAP.cmd file is used to build (or rebuild) the bootstrap archive as a GAP (Gekkota Application Package), which is a zip file with .gap extension.